KingMalur/TerrainGenerator/README.md

 It's **not yet ready** to be used in a real project!
 It's just a fun project of mine to learn mesh generation (I added some explanations as comments for myself, maybe they're helpful for you too).

 ## Usage
-If you do want to use it in you project, just follow these steps:
+If you do want to use it in your project, just follow these steps:
 1) Copy the script ``TerrainGenerator.gd`` and attach it to a ``Node3D``
 2) Save your scene and then reload the saved scene
 3) Fill in the exported variables with values you like